Sunset Alliance (1999-2014+)

-Divisive methods took some of the fun out of the local scene, but our stubbornness kept us positive.
+Divisions throughout the local music scene took some of the wind out of our sails, but our stubbornness kept us positive.
 We saw the fissures that cracked our camaraderie as evidence that Phoenix was on the national map as a legitimate music scene.
-This sign of competition seemed necessary to bide for the attention of the music lovers, as more and more creative options are available.
+The byproduct of competition was inevitable to bide for the attention of the music lovers, as more and more creative options made their way in throughout Arizona.
 Over the years, and with continued blood, sweat, and cheers, our catalog has continued to shine on with proud releases.
 Some local labels have unfortunately sunk, but somehow this Sunset Alliance remains afloat.

 It takes more than friendships and loyalties to keep a label running.
 It takes more than money and contacts.
 It takes more than desire and even ideas to continue the voyage.
 Through the storms, some mates have turned to wreck-wishers and assailants.
 Some have just gracefully retired.
 And some still help steer through the waves.

 Thanks to all the invaluable shipmates, deckhands & contributors.
 Thanks to those allies who have added enough wind to the sails to keep us moving.
 Thanks to selfless leaders like Kimber Lanning, Leslie Barton and Scott Tennent and enduring stalwarts like Landon Magnusson, Drex & McKane Davis and Chuckie Duff.
 Thanks to Arizona and our foreign friends who progressively grow in numbers and support.
 Thanks to all allies.
 Your messages, contributions, and encouragement are great blessings.
-After all these years, Sunset Alliance is still afloat and keeping to our motto, “Commit, explore, discover, build.”
-Cheers.
+After all these years, Sunset Alliance stays afloat because of you and our commitmented motto to, “Commit, explore, discover, build.”
+Cheers!

 Do you want to make a Contribution?
 Paypal: email@example.com or visit our bandcamp page